marr/Knowledge/Apple/Swift.md

 ```
 struct SomeStruct {
-    // Constants / variables for instance properties
     // Functions for instance methods
+    // Constants / variables for instance properties (stored)
+    // Variables with { expression } for instance properties (computed)
+    // @SomePropertyWrapper for property wrappers
+    // self for the instance itself - used by default when using a property / method name within a method like [self.]someProperty
+    // init() to customize initialization
 }
 ```